DHT and Hair Loss: What Actually Drives Follicle Miniaturization

 DHT and Hair Loss: What Actually Drives the Process

-DHT is derived from testosterone through the action of the enzyme 5-alpha reductase.
-Once formed, it binds to androgen receptors within hair follicles.
-In individuals with genetic susceptibility, this interaction leads to progressive shortening of the hair growth cycle and gradual miniaturization of the follicle.
+Dihydrotestosterone, or DHT, is derived from testosterone through the action of the enzyme 5-alpha reductase.
+Once formed, it can bind to androgen receptors within hair follicles.

 Why DHT Affects Some People More Than Others